Set credentials via terminal git config --global user.name <username> git config --global user.email <email>

 Git is traditionally used to store and version small files <100MB (scripts, READMEs, etc.), however, we can still version large artifacts (datasets, model weights, etc.) using text pointers pointing to blob stores.
 These pointers will contain information such as where the asset is located, it's specific contents/version (ex. via hashing), etc. We'll see this in action in our versioning lesson where we'll create a pointer to a specific version of our dataset and models.

-Instead of creating an overwhelming list of Git commands (you know how I feel about list dumps), let's learn about the important concepts and commands with quick chronological case studies that we'll absolutely need to know to real collaborative project with a team.
+Instead of creating an overwhelming list of Git commands, let's learn about the important concepts and commands with quick chronological case studies that we'll absolutely need to know to real collaborative project with a team.

 To follow along, we need to create a GitHub (or any other remote host) account first and set our credentials globally on our local machine.